Losant/losant-templates/library-templates/experiences/pages/request-dashboard-export/README.md

 1. Set that layout on the Experience Page.
 2. Delete the `<doctype>`, `<head>`, and closing `</body>` and `</html>` tags from the page.
 The relevant sections of the page are clearly marked in its content, and everything outside of those sections can be deleted.

+Also, as noted above, you may need to edit the page to pass in the proper context variables that your dashboard is expecting – referencing them from path or query parameters or from other values on the render context.

 ## License